WILD INSIDE ADVENTURES

 We believe that life is best viewed from between the ears of a horse, and this work exchange programme is a great way to explore the wonders of South Africa, and it's wildlife.
 Whether you want a unique holiday, are taking a gap year, need a career break, or just want to get back in touch with horses, this trip has a little something for every equestrian addict.

-Riders must be over 18 years old, and experienced riders.
+Riders must be 18-40 years old, and experienced riders.

 If you are interested in going on a full riding safari holiday, without the volunteering element, visit our sister website- wildinsidehorsesafaris.com.